Affiliate Marketing Glossary

 Conversion – an event generated by an affiliate that an advertiser is willing to pay for.
 It can be a subscription, lead generated or product sold.

 Conversion Rate –The average conversion from clickthrough to a sale, action, or lead; if three in every hundred referred visitors makes a purchase, then the conversion rate is 3%.

 Cookies - A text file sent from a site to a specific file in a user’s web browser.
 Cookies help identify a website visitor.
-Tracking is changing due to GDPR and browser changes - read this from eConsultancy for more information.
+Tracking is changing due to GDPR and browser changes - read more on cookie consent and this from eConsultancy for more information.

 Cookie Stuffing - deceptively dropping affiliate cookies onto users computers without the user ever having taken an action to fraudulently earn commissions.

 Cookieless tracking - with third-party cookies largely disappearing, most tracking is moving over to use scripts that run to gather user data for tracking.
 The user remains anonymous but interactions are still recorded.

 Cost per action (CPA) – The usual ecommerce commission structure based on a fee per action or % of a sale value.

 Cost per click (CPC) – commission payment applies for each click affiliates generate - much as with Google Ads - and requires extremely careful management!